Trump's Tariffs, Foreign Policy, and Their Possible Consequences

 This is an early analysis of the tariffs on China, Canada and Mexico announced on March 4.

 Some simple math (20-25% tariffs on $1.5 trillion of imports from China, Mexico and Canada) gives a $300 billion tax on Americans, before any adjustments in behavior by consumers and manufacturing companies.
-But an analysis by the Tax Foundation, a think tank, indicates that government revenue from these tariffs might be closer to $110 billion.
+This is not going to happen.
+An analysis by the Tax Foundation, a think tank, indicates that government revenue from these tariffs might be closer to $110 billion.
 Revenue would be substantially lower if there were "carve-outs" (no tariffs) on imported American cars, oil and naturally gas.

 OVERVIEW